Bhomik/SemanticHumanMatting/README.md

 ## ToDo

 Combine the loss functions - Classification and regression loss.
+On the fly cropping has not been implemented due to time constraints, but can be done in more time.

+Flipping was implemented but due to GPU constraint, I turned it off.